ktywelch/Employee-Directory/README.md

 # Employee Directory

 The Employee Directory application is a front end react application that creates a list of users from an opesoruce API that represents employees.
-The user can search and filter the users,
+The user can search and filter the users by name.

 [Employee Directory application can be found on github repository ](https://github.com/ktywelch/Employee-Directory.git)